-Both external audit and internal audit have direct access to Members and Officers.
-All internal and external audit reports are presented to the Finance & Governance Committee and any improvement actions as a result are incorporated into the performance management system and overseen by the Strategic Planning & Corporate Assurance Department and Senior Officers.
-Quarterly appraisal of performance against the improvement action occurs by Members.
+Both External Audit and Internal Audit have direct access to Members and Officers.
+All internal and external audit reports are available on our website and presented to the Finance & Audit Committee and any improvement actions as a result are incorporated into the performance management system and overseen by the Corporate Assurance Department and senior officers.
+Quarterly appraisal of performance against improvement actions in undertaken by Members.